 This group plan offers Disability Insurance and Life Insurance with Accidental Death & Dismemberment.
 The purpose of the plan is to give you options to supplement your income in the event that you cannot work as a result of an injury, illness, surgery or death.

 All of the available coverages are offered separately and a Member’s participation in one or all of those coverages, and the level to which he or she elects to participate, is voluntary and strictly the individual’s choice.

-All insurance under this Union Group Policy will cover you for as long as you continue to remain actively employed, pay premium, and be in good standing with the union.
+All insurance under this Union Group Policy will cover you for as long as you continue to remain actively employed, pay monthly costs, and be in good standing with the union.

 Participant and Claimant Responsibilities

 It is your responsibility to notify Cornerstone Benefits Management if your employment, union status, contact information, or salary changes.
 Failure to properly notify Cornerstone will result in loss of monthly payments and/or insurance coverage.
 Notification to Cornerstone must be made by phone at (224) 770−5305 and/or by email at email@example.com.

 In the event a claim is filed, you will be required to verify your income by providing your prior year’s W-2 and/or three full months of paystubs.
 Benefit payments are subject to change based on the income you can verify at time of claim.

 Benefits Offsets, Reductions and Overpayments